-If you are on a hunt for a sturdy power that supports more than standard non-commercial weight limit, then you are in luck – Sportsroyals power tower is exactly that.
+If you are on a hunt for a sturdy power that supports more than the standard non-commercial weight limit, then you're in luck.
+The Sportsroyals power tower is exactly that.

 41.2"L x 14.4"W x 64.5-88.18"H

 1-year warranty on the frame and 90-day warranty on other materials